nirandiw/t3-oct-wxd-enablement/README.md

 We ignore any duplicate documents retrieved and returns the total match on the deduplicated retrieved results.

 ### Generate LLM answers using `answer.py`
-`answer.py` follows a simple RAG implementation of AILI, using Watsonx Discovery and watsonx.ai and stores the answers in a outputfile.
+`answer.py` follows a simple RAG implementation, using Watsonx Discovery and watsonx.ai and stores the answers in a outputfile.

 1. Get your `deployment id` and `space id` from watsonx.ai for the answe-generation prompt (i.e., `aili_answer`).
   1.2 Pass your deployment id in the function `gen_answer()`